brianadams2337/containerstore-demo/.changeset/happy-trees-greet.md

 '@scayle/storefront-application-nuxt': minor
 ---

-**\[Orders\]** Added the `SFOrderStatus` component, designed to elegantly display order statuses with corresponding labels and colors.
-This enhancement improves clarity and consistency across both the order list and order detail pages.
+**\[Orders\]** To improve clarity for users, the new `SFOrderStatus` component now displays order statuses with consistent, color-coded labels.
+This enhancement is applied to both the order list and order detail views.